Introduction to After Effects Expressions

 Step 14: Type an expression like this.
 You will become an expert by practicing on it.

 Step 15: This expression will work on any other expression which will be above Expression selector 1.
 So let us take Wiggly Expression.
-For Wiggly expression click on Add button of Animator 1, a drop-down list will be open go-to the selector and choose Wiggly from the new drop-down list.
+For the Wiggly expression, click on Add button of Animator 1; a drop-down list will be open; go to the selector and choose Wiggly from the new drop-down list.

 Step 16: Place Wiggly Selector 1 above Expression Selector 1.

-Step 17: Now disable Expression selector 1 layer for seeing the effect of Wiggly selector on our text.
+Step 17: Now disable Expression selector 1 layer for seeing the effect of the Wiggly selector on our text.
 Now increase the value of the position.
-According to our expression if the value of position is less than 50 then the character will remain on its position and if the value of position is more than 50 then the position of the character will change.
+According to our expression, if the value of position is less than 50, then the character will remain in its position, and if the value of position is more than 50, then the position of the character will change.

-Step 18: Now when you enable Expression Selector 1 layer the code of expression will show results like this.
+Step 18: Now, when you enable the expression selector 1 layer, the code of expression will show results.

 Step 19: You can take any property of text for adding expression on that property.
 Just go to the ‘Add’ button of Animator 1 and choose your desired property at any point in your work.